tony-defa/swarm-cluster/apps/openldap/README.md

 ## Other notes

-### Known Issues
+### TLS over traefik
-TLS turned off on purpose for now.
-Trying to get openldap proxied via traefik with no luck so far.
+The current configuration uses TLS termination at the traefik proxy.

 ### Backup
 OpenLDAP data and config are backed up every day a 4 AM and kept for 10 days.